MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxsetcomputecontext.md

- #`rxSetComputeContext`: Get and Set the compute context
+ #rxSetComputeContext: Get and Set the compute context

  Applies to version 9.1.0 of package RevoScaleR.